elberthcorniell/rock-paper-scissor-js/README.md

     If you loose 0 rounds you will get 100 points.
     If you loose 1 rounds you will get 66 points.
     If you loose 2 rounds you will get 32 points.

+### Leaderboard

+- Every time the game is over you will see the top 5 leaderboard (And hopefully you will be there!).

 ## Getting Started